Skip to main content

 Clear domain – codify and scale

 When a capability has matured into a commodity on the map, it usually lands in Cynefin's clear domain.
-Here leaders should codify best practice, embed doctrine in automation, and push the work into utilities or platform services.
-Metrics focus on reliability and cost.
-AI can run almost unsupervised provided ethical guardrails and monitoring are in place.
+Here, leaders should codify best practices, embed doctrine in automation, and push the work into utilities or platform services.
+Metrics should focus on reliability and cost.
+AI can run almost unsupervised, provided ethical guardrails and monitoring are in place.

 Complicated domain – engineer for assurance

-Capabilities sitting in the product or transitional stages often belong in the complicated domain.
+Capabilities in the product or transitional stages often belong in the complicated domain.
 They are knowable with enough expertise.
-Pair Wardley Maps with Cynefin to assign these components to Town Planners and specialist agents.
-Governance should emphasise peer review, simulation, and scenario planning so AI-driven decisions remain auditable.
+Leaders can use Wardley Maps and Cynefin to assign these components to Town Planners and specialist agents.
+Governance should focus on peer review, simulation, and scenario planning to ensure that AI-driven decisions are auditable.

 Complex domain – probe with guardrails

-Genesis and custom-built components typically live in the complex domain where cause and effect emerge only after experimentation.
-Leaders should deploy Pioneers, establish safe-to-fail probes, and treat AI agents as hypothesis engines rather than production services.
-Success metrics emphasise learning velocity, not output volume.
-Link insights back onto the map so Settlers know when to stabilise discoveries.
+Genesis and custom-built components typically live in the complex domain, where cause and effect are only clear in hindsight.
+Here, leaders should deploy Pioneers, establish safe-to-fail probes, and treat AI agents as hypothesis engines rather than production services.
+Success metrics should focus on the speed of learning, not the volume of output.
+The insights gained should be linked back to the map so that Settlers know when to stabilise the discoveries.

 Chaotic domain – stabilise then sense

-Crises caused by unexpected model behaviour, security incidents, or runaway automation drag components into chaos.
-The first task is containment: freeze automated actions, assemble cross-functional response teams, and re-establish a minimum viable map of the affected value chain.
-Only once stability returns should leaders decide whether the component belongs back in complex exploration or complicated engineering.
+Crises caused by unexpected model behaviour, security incidents, or runaway automation can drag components into chaos.
+The first task is to contain the situation: freeze automated actions, assemble a cross-functional response team, and re-establish a minimum viable map of the affected value chain.
+Only when stability returns should leaders decide whether the component belongs in the complex or complicated domain.

 Practical leadership moves